ccappetta/gemma/README.md

 # Google Gemma + Boomi Local Atom
 This design lets you call a local copy of the Google Gemma large language model, from a Boomi atom installed on the same device.

-You'll need a local atom setup, the scripts here should automatically downalod google gemma on the first run of the script once you've accepted the T&C's in hugging face and have setup a .env file with your huggingface access ID.
+You'll need a local atom setup, the scripts here should automatically downalod google gemma on the first run of the script once you've accepted the T&C's in hugging face and have setup a .env file with your huggingface access token.

+.env token format:
+HF_TOKEN=abc123

 https://huggingface.co/google/gemma-2b-it